-- 1. Performs procedural timeout. - 2.
-Implements an action plan. - 3.
-Explains to the patient each step of the action plan as it occurs and elicits the cooperation of the patient. - 4.
-Uses an integrated team approach. - 5.
-Modifies the action plan according to changes in the clinical situation. - 6.
-Administers first aid or provides life support. - 7.
-Uses accessory equipment. - 8.
-Assesses and monitors the patient's physical, emotional and mental status. - 9.
+- 37. Performs procedural timeout. - 38.
+Implements an action plan. - 39.
+Explains to the patient each step of the action plan as it occurs and elicits the cooperation of the patient. - 40.
+Uses an integrated team approach. - 41.
+Modifies the action plan according to changes in the clinical situation. - 42.
+Administers first aid or provides life support. - 43.
+Uses accessory equipment. - 44.
+Assesses and monitors the patient's physical, emotional and mental status. - 45.
 Applies principles of sterile technique. - 10.
 Positions patient for anatomic area of interest, respecting patient ability and comfort. - 11.
 Immobilizes patient for procedure. - 12.
 Monitors the patient for reactions to medications.

-- 1. Performs standard projections during a screening mammogram and additional projections to ensure breast tissue is adequately imaged. - 2.
-Ensures correct annotation of images. - 3.
-Applies appropriate radiopaque markers to the breast to mark nipples, scars, lumps, etc. - 4.
-Exercises clinical judgment in the application of adequate compression to acquire a quality mammographic image. - 5.
+- 1. Applies appropriate radiopaque markers to the breast to mark nipples, scars, lumps, etc. - 2.
+Exercises clinical judgment in the application of adequate compression to acquire a quality mammographic image. - 3.
+Ensures correct annotation of images. - 4.
+Performs standard projections during a screening mammogram and additional projections to ensure breast tissue is adequately imaged. - 5.
 Performs the required or recommended projections during a diagnostic mammogram. - 6.
-Informs the patient of the right to receive a lay summary result in accordance with the Mammography Quality Standards Act of 1992 (MQSA). - 7.
-Assists in the collecting and labeling of tissue samples for further processing.
+Performs breast ultrasound as prescribed. - 7.
+Informs the patient of the right to receive a lay summary result in accordance with the Mammography Quality Standards Act of 1992 (MQSA). - 8.
+Coordinates and manages the collection and labeling of tissue and fluid specimens.